pyodide/pyodide/docs/usage/faq.md

 # Frequently Asked Questions (FAQ)

-## How can I load external python files in Pyodide?
+## How can I load external Python files in Pyodide?

 The two possible solutions are,

-- include these files in a python package, build a pure python wheel with `python setup.py bdist_wheel` and
+- include these files in a Python package, build a pure Python wheel with `python setup.py bdist_wheel` and
   {ref}`load it with micropip <micropip-installing-from-arbitrary-urls>`.
-- fetch the python code as a string and evaluate it in Python,
+- fetch the Python code as a string and evaluate it in Python,
   ```js
   pyodide.runPython(await fetch('https://some_url/...'))
   ```